CHICAGO TRANSIT SUBSTATIONS

 Links to substation locations, using Google Maps.
 Satellite views are also available.

 In Chicago, odd address numbers are on the south or east sides of the street, and even address numbers are on the north or west sides of the street.
+Some substations are not actually located along the named street, but might require walking away from the street through an alley or underneath an elevated structure.

 Much information on substations is from the annual reports of the Chicago Traction Board of Supervising Engineers, which provides many details covering the continued modernization of Chicago Surface Lines.
 No such equivalent resource has been found for the Chicago Rapid Transit, so information is less complete for those substations.
 But because of the commingling of the power distribution between the streetcar lines and elevated lines, and because the rapid transit system continues to exist, information is available for most rapid transit substations.
 And any further information would be appreciated.
 Bill Vandervoort